-- 1. The Town's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with the Town.
+- 1. Town of West Seneca's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with the Town.
 In the remainder of this document, the term "employees" refers to this collective group. - 2.
 Sexual harassment will not be tolerated.
 Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
 Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-The Town will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
+The Company will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
 Any employee of the Town who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees working in the workplace who believe they have been subject to such retaliation should inform a supervisor, Department Head, or the Town's Harassment Officer.
+All employees, paid or unpaid interns, or non-employees2 working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or Human Resources or Recreation Department Supervisor.
 All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections. - 4.
 Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject the Town to liability for harm to targets of sexual harassment.
 Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment, including
+Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
+Town of West Seneca will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or

-&lt;sup>1 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
-In New York State, such classes includeage, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity and criminal history.
+1 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
+In New York State, such classes include age, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity and criminal history.

-&lt;sup>2 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
+2 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
 Protected non-employees include persons commonly referred to as independent contractors, "gig" workers and temporary workers.
 Also included are persons providing equipment repair, cleaning services or any other services provided pursuant to a contract with the employer.